 A team comprises a group of people linked by a common purpose.
-Teams are especially appropriate for conducting tasks that are highly complex and have many inter-dependent subtasks.
+Teams are especially appropriate for conducting tasks that are highly complex and have many interdependent subtasks.
 Supervision focuses on team relationships, communication boundaries, team roles, power relations and competition, the atmosphere in the team etc. The Anglo-Saxon or Dutch approach mainly uses the term "Organization Consulting".
-Coaching Coaching with teams.
+Coaching with teams.

 A team comprises a group of people linked by a common purpose.
 Teams are especially appropriate to conduct tasks that are highly complex and have many inter-dependent subtasks.
 The overall goal is the improved functioning and performance of the team.
 Triangle acquisition and triangle contracting are of special importance.

 Settings

 Settings describe the number of participants, the ways the participants are organized, the frequency and the media in use.

 1. Face to Face

 Supervision

 Coaching

 Face to face presence of supervisor and supervisees, coach and coachees.

 2. Group

 Supervision

 Coaching

 Supervision/coaching with participants who are not in formal professional or organizational contact.
 The participants may come from similar or different professions and professional fields.
 There are various approaches to the number of supervisees / coachees, the frequency, and the interval and number of sessions.

 3. Organization

 Supervision

 Coaching

 To supervise / coach the organization as a system consisting of many parts such as individuals, teams, leaders, customers, suppliers, structures, culture(s), formal and informal relationships etc.

 It is clearly process oriented and strongly linked to the management.
-Which parts of the system should be involved has to be decided during the process with regard to the contracted goal
+Which parts of the system should be involved has to be decided during the process with regard to the contracted goals.

 4. Remote / Online / New Media / Telephone

 Supervision

 Coaching

 Using new media to perform a (part of a) supervision- / coaching process.

 5. Single

 Supervision

 Dyadic form of supervision, one supervisor and one supervisee.

-The approaches differ according to frequency, interval and number of sessions.
+The differ approaches frequency, according to interval and number of sessions.
 Sometimes only one session may take place; other approaches strictly define a minimum of sessions and intervals.

+Coaching

-Coaching Dyadic form of coaching, one coach and one coachee.
+Dyadic form of coaching, one coach and one coachee.

-The approaches differ according to frequency, interval and number of sessions.
+The differ approaches according to frequency, interval and number of sessions.
 Sometimes, only one session may take place.
 The duration of the coaching process varies depending on needs and preferences.

+43

 6. Team

 Supervision

 Coaching

 A team comprises a group of persons linked by a common purpose.
 Teams are especially suitable to conduct tasks that are highly complex and have many interdependent subtasks.

 Options: Team-supervision / -coaching with or without a team-leader.
 The duration can vary from one day to many sessions during a longer period.

 Methods

 Methods are specific techniques to facilitate the process for the supervisees or coachees in order to improve the interaction between persons, their work and the organization.

 1. Building a Stable Working Relationship

 Supervision

 Coaching

-Coaching

-In order to strengthen the working relationship in the process, the supervisor/coach purposely uses contracting, empathy, reflecting, feedback etc. A strong working relationship is essential for a successful supervisory or coaching process.
+In order to strengthen the working relationship in the process, the supervisor / coach purposely uses contracting, empathy, reflecting, feedback etc. A strong working relationship is essential for a successful supervisory or coaching process.

+44

 2. Contracting

 Supervision

+Coaching

 Decision-making before starting a supervision / coaching process.
 A contract is agreed upon between the relevant participants (supervisor / coach, supervisees / coachees, and organization).
 Decisions are made according to the different roles, responsibilities and expectations of the participants, and according to the financial conditions, rules of confidentiality, relevant organizational aspects, evaluation and outcomes.
 Contracting sets a clear working agreement as a frame for the supervisory / coaching relationship, and is a basis for quality assurance.

-3. Dialogue

-Supervision

-Coaching

-Narrative concept of reflection in which language plays a central role.
-It is the conversation of two equal participants: between the supervisor / coach and the supervisees / coachees, who mutually respect the way in which each of them experiences reality.
-A prerequisite to achieving authenticity of dialogue is a genuine curiosity and a desire for mutual understanding.

-The supervisors' / coaches' questions support the supervisees/ coachees to find their own answers.
-They challenge the supervisees / coachees to comprehend the situation in which she / he has found herself / himself.
-Questions support the taking on of responsibility and the start problem solving.

-Different creative techniques can facilitate the dialogue.